Scaling Down Deep Learning with MNIST-1D: Abstract

 \section{Abstract}

-Though deep learning models have taken on commercial and political relevance, many aspects of their training and operation remain poorly understood.
-This has sparked interest in ``science of deep learning'' projects, many of which are run at scale and require enormous amounts of time, money, and electricity.
+Although deep learning models have taken on commercial and political relevance, key aspects of their training and operation remain poorly understood.
+This has sparked interest in \textit{science of deep learning} projects, many of which require large amounts of time, money, and electricity.
 But how much of this research really needs to occur at scale?
-In this paper, we introduce MNIST-1D: a minimalist, low-memory, and low-compute alternative to classic deep learning benchmarks\footnote{Code at \texttt{github.com/greydanus/mnist1d}}.
-The training examples are 20 times smaller than MNIST examples yet they differentiate more clearly between linear, nonlinear, and convolutional models which attain 32, 68, and 94\% accuracy respectively (these models obtain 94, 99+, and 99+\% on MNIST).
-Then we present example use cases which include measuring the spatial inductive biases of lottery tickets, observing deep double descent, and metalearning an activation function.
+In this paper, we introduce MNIST-1D: a minimalist, procedurally generated, low-memory, and low-compute alternative to classic deep learning benchmarks.
+Although the dimensionality of MNIST-1D is only 40 and its default training set size only 4000, MNIST-1D can be used to study inductive biases of different deep architectures, find lottery tickets, observe deep double descent, metalearn an activation function, and demonstrate guillotine regularization in self-supervised learning.
+All these experiments can be conducted on a GPU or often even on a CPU \textit{within minutes}, allowing for fast prototyping, educational use cases, and cutting-edge research on a low budget.